 However, it is important that the employer checks to make sure that everyone is at a comfortable temperature to improve productivity throughout the day.

 This temperature is generally ideal for most people, but advising them to bring an extra jacket would be best for those who are quite sensitive to the cold.

 If staff are working outside, then it is important that the correct equipment and uniform is provided to make each member of staff feel as comfortable as they possibly can in the cold weather.

 If you don’t have a uniform suited towards the cold weather and snow, perhaps suggest to staff that they are able to wear their own clothes/jumpers to the office, within reason.
 This will save you splashing the cash on a whole new winter uniform.

-If the office roof is not well maintained the heat can easily escape through the roof.
+If the office roof is not well maintained, the heat can easily escape through the roof.
 Ask a trustworthy roofing company if they could assess the office roof and make sure there are no missing roof tiles.
-It would be a good idea to ask the roofing company if there is roof insulation too.
+It will be a good idea to ask the roofing company if there is roof insulation too.
 If the roofing company tells you the roof needs a roof repair it might be a good idea to get quotes from a few different companies before you make your decision.